 The Guinness Book of World Records lists the Venetian and Palazzo combination as the largest hotel in the world, with just over 7,000 rooms.
-And with the Grand Canal Shoppes and Sands Convention Center bringing even more visitors in, you can see why the Venetian has such a humongous parking garage.
+And with the Grand Canal Shoppes and Venetian Convention Center bringing even more visitors in, you can see why the Venetian has such a humongous parking garage.
+Best of all, parking at the Venetian is completely free!

-In this article, we’re talking strictly about the Venetian Hotel and Casino’s parking area only, as the Palazzo’s parking garage is separate, and in a different area further away from the Venetian.
+In this article, we’re talking strictly about the Venetian Hotel and Casino’s parking area only, as Palazzo parking is separate, and in a different area further away from the Venetian.

 For its part, the Venetian itself has 4,034 rooms, making it the third biggest hotel in Las Vegas, Nevada.